dirkgroenen/dirkgroenen.github.io/_posts/2015-05-28-setup-a-stunning-nginx-php5-fpm-cache-with-fastcgi.markdown

 ```

 As you can see the X-Cache header now tells us that this page bypassed the cache. when running a Wordpress website you have to be sure that your server doesn't cache pages like ``wp-login.php`` and ``wp-admin``.
 This can result in unexpected behavior.

+## Finished

+That's it.
+You know have a fully working Nginx + PHP5-CLI cache setup.
+Let me know if this article helped you or if you have any problems!